 User activity data with personally identifiable information should not be retained in perpetuity.
 The library should establish policies for how long to retain different types of data and methods for securely destroying data that is no longer needed.
 Retention policies should also cover archival copies and backups.

-Library staff who manage the library’s websites and services should receive training on the library’s privacy policies and best practices for safeguarding patron privacy.
+Library staff who manage the library’s websites and services should receive training on the library’s privacy policies and best practices for safeguarding user privacy.
 Library staff that negotiate contracts with vendors that provide websites and services should also receive privacy training.

 Libraries should establish and maintain effective mechanisms to enforce their privacy policies.
 They should conduct regular privacy audits to ensure that all operations and services comply with these policies.
 A library that suffers a violation in its privacy policies through inadvertent dissemination or data theft must notify the affected users about this urgent matter as soon as the library is aware of the data breach and describe what steps are being taken to remedy the situation or mitigate the possible damage.